 MSc by Research

 Here you can find information on our MSc by Research programme.
 We are currently accepting applications for the 2025-2026 recruitment round, for start dates around September 2026.
-The deadline for applications is 31 March 2026.
+The official deadline is 19 January 2026, but later applications may be considered.
+We aim to shortlist and interview applicants around the beginning of April, 2026.

 We have an active research masters programme for self-funded students.
 Masters students carry out an independent research project with support from a member of academic staff, which is assessed on the basis of the examination of a thesis after one year of research (part time study is also possible).
 Students are expected to attend advanced undergraduate and postgraduate lecture courses in relevant subjects, and follow courses of directed reading, but the emphasis of the programme is on research rather than the taught element.